-Because SNHU emphasizes real-world experience, our dual degree also offers distinct advantages over similar programs.
+Because SNHU emphasizes real-world experience, our degree also offers distinct advantages over similar programs.
 Here, you won't have to wait until senior year to get into a classroom.
 Our students begin working - not just observing - in real classrooms first semester, freshman year.

 Not available for international students.

-As a dual-degree student, you'll graduate with a deep understanding of English, while meeting all state requirements for teacher certification.
+As a student, you'll graduate with a deep understanding of English, while meeting all state requirements for teacher certification.
 Graduates are well-qualified and have an edge when seeking teaching positions.
 Our faculty have experience teaching children and remain current in their fields.
 They're members of state education committees, winners of national awards and your biggest supporters.

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of majoring in English language and literature and English education at SNHU include:

-Students in SNHU's dual-degree BA in English Language and Literature and English Education will gain a broad and integrated liberal arts background and the techniques, knowledge and experience to help middle through senior high school students develop to their highest potential.
+Students in SNHU's degree BA in English Language and Literature and English Education will gain a broad and integrated liberal arts background and the techniques, knowledge and experience to help middle through senior high school students develop to their highest potential.

 The program meets the requirements for New Hampshire certification to teach English in middle and high school.
 (New Hampshire teaching certification is reciprocal in most states.)